coin-workshop/coine-2023-london/Papers/readme.txt

-This file contains the camera-ready version papers
+This folder contains the camera-ready version papers.